In this ConvertBox review, I’ll show you why ConvertBox is one of the best lead generation and opt-in tools for a couple of (really good) reasons.

 Again, as someone who has their own high-traffic blog and tries to capture more emails and does affiliate marketing, it’s a no-brainer for me.

-On top of that, we also use this at our Agency for local small business clients.
+On top of that, we also use it for some of our small business clients.

-I’m saving myself and our agency a ton of money with this one tool!
+I’m saving myself a ton of money with this one tool!

 In the end, ConvertBox has paid for itself multiple times already.